Good Standing in Honors

 - If you reach your junior year and it becomes mathematically unlikely or impossible for you to return to good standing, you will be withdrawn from the Program.

 Academic Integrity & Code of Student Conduct.
 All Honors students sign a statement that they have read, understood, and agree to abide by the University’s academic integrity policy and student code of conduct.
-If we receive a report that you have violated the policy, we will withdraw you from Honors.
+If we receive a report that you have violated the academic integrity policy, we will withdraw you from Honors.
 If we receive a report that you have violated the student code of conduct, we will follow the process outlined here.

 Participation in the Honors Program is contingent on a student’s good standing with the University Student Conduct System.
 The Office of Student Rights and Responsibilities will notify the Honors Program of students who have been found to violate the policy with a penalty of disciplinary probation or higher.
 The Honors Program will review only closed cases, after all appeals through the OSRR have been exhausted.

 Honors students are expected to make steady progress through the Honors requirements.
 While progress will vary among academic programs because of their very different course requirements, we will let you know if we are concerned about your lack of progress.
 Continued lack of progress in fulfilling Honors requirements may be cause for being withdrawn from the Program.
 Students who are not in good standing in Honors are no longer eligible for Early Registration, will not have access to Honors courses without special permission, and are not eligible for Honors funding.
 If you have any questions about your standing in the Program, please make an appointment with your Honors advisor.